-The Centre for Social Impact UNSW (CSI UNSW) partnered with the St Vincent de Paul Society NSW to examine the commitments of the New South Wales Government since 2016 to develop new, additional social housing dwellings.
+The Centre for Social Impact (CSI UNSW) has partnered with the St Vincent de Paul Society NSW to examine the commitments of the New South Wales government since 2016 to develop new social housing dwellings.

-It is estimated that since 2016, the NSW Government has committed to build 9,386 new social housing properties by 2026.
-This research found that the additional social housing dwellings announced by the NSW Government since 2016 are insufficient to address the current high numbers of people waiting to access social housing.
+It is estimated that since 2016 the NSW Government has committed to build 9,386 new social housing properties by 2026, but the research has found that this is insufficient to address the current high numbers of people waiting to access social housing.

-The research also examined the financial commitments made by the NSW Government in relation to social housing, including their spending on social housing per capita and the number of social housing homes as a proportion of total housing.
-It found that both total expenditure on social housing per capita and social housing as a proportion of total housing stock are in decline in NSW.
+The first report, Social Housing in New South Wales: Contemporary Analysis, also found that the financial commitments made by the NSW Government in relation to social housing - including their spending on social housing per capita and the number of social housing dwellings as a proportion of total housing stock - is in decline.